cyocum/cyocum.github.io/_posts/2020-06-13-IrishGen-RDF-Linked-Data-Semantic-Web.md

 A brief aside concerning databases will be useful at this point.
-While all of the above deals with file formats and defining data, actually searching that data is notibly absent.
+While all of the above deals with file formats and defining data, actually searching that data is notably absent.
 Searching collections of RDF datasets involves the use of a database technology called a Triplestore.
 There are many open source and commercial Triplestores in use but IrishGen is generally used with